Short answer: Yes — through the Didi mini-program inside Alipay

 Airports are where first-time Didi users most often get stuck.
 Ride-hailing pickup zones (网约车) are usually separate from the taxi queue — often a specific floor of a parking structure, and the zone can differ by vehicle type.
 The reliable sequence: book first, then let the app tell you exactly which floor and zone to walk to, then match that against the 网约车 signs.
 Walking to a "logical" curb before booking is how travelers end up in the wrong place with a driver they cannot find.

 During peak arrival hours, the official taxi queue can also simply be faster than waiting for a ride-hailing driver to loop into the pickup structure.
-Terminal-specific guidance for Shanghai Pudong (PVG) and Beijing Capital (PEK) is in our airport arrival guide.
+Terminal-specific guidance is in our Shanghai Pudong (PVG) and Beijing Capital (PEK) airport-to-city guides.

 Reality check — when this route fails